 As often is the case, temporary exhibits can be the most exciting ones, so make sure to be on the lookout for them on the museums' websites (see below).

 All public museums are open Tuesday through Sunday, normally from 10 AM until 6 PM, and closed on Monday.
-Labels on exhibits are generally in both Hungarian and English.
-Additionally, English (audio) guides are available at the House of Parliament, House of Terror and the Hungarian National Gallery.
+Wall texts and labels on exhibits are generally in both Hungarian and English.
+Additionally, English (audio) guides are available at the House of Parliament, House of Terror, and the Hungarian National Gallery.
 Museum admission ranges from the equivalent of a few euros to up to c.
 7 euros (the House of Parliament is more expensive for non-EU citizens).

 There's always room for improvement.
 Painfully absent are permanent exhibits in Budapest about such internationally well-known and accomplished Hungarians as Ferenc Puskás, Marcel Breuer, André Kertész, and Ernő Rubik.
-There is a Béla Bartók museum/memorial house, but in its current form it doesn't do justice to the genius of Bartók (too little information, few labels, no samples of music, etc.).
+There is a Béla Bartók museum/memorial house, but in its current form it doesn't do justice to the genius of Bartók.

 In 2013 the government approved a highly ambitious, over €500 million museum-relocation project (Liget Projekt), which is going to fundamentally alter Budapest’s cultural landscape.
 By 2020, the City Park will become a “museum quarter”.
 New buildings will house each of the National Gallery, the Museum of Ethnography, and the House of Hungarian Music, as well as other smaller projects.
 Overall, it's a welcome development as some of these institutions haven't had the proper platforms their rich collections would otherwise deserve, but the move has also sparked fierce public debate about the loss of precious green space.

-Find below 10 Budapest museums that are unique to the city, have English labels/guides, and are easily reachable from downtown (most often even by foot).
+Find below 10 Budapest museums that are unique to the city, have English wall texts, labels, or guides, and are easily reachable from downtown (most often even by foot).

 House of Parliament (location; usually 8 AM to 6 PM; HUF 2,400 admission for EU citizens, otherwise HUF 6,000 which includes a multilingual guide; advance ticket purchase here): You might be wondering why a country of the size of Hungary would need such an enourmous building (with 691 rooms) for its national assembly.
 Well, it was built during a time (1885–1904) when Hungary was three times the size it's today and when it oversaw vast territories that today belong to its neighbor countries like Slovakia, Romania, and Serbia.
 Also, this was a period when Hungary was getting a taste of empire, so the monumental, over-the-top architecture is no coincidence.
 Aside from seeing the jaw-dropping interior and Hungary's Holy Crown on display, visitors will learn interesting facts about the building and the country.
 The easiest way is to purchase tickets online in advance, which include multilingual guided tours that run throughout the day.